Works Progress Administration: Library Services Program

 Before the Great Depression, it was estimated that one-third of the population in the United States did not have reasonable access to public library services.
-Understanding the need, not only to maintain existing facilities but to expand library services, led to the establishment of the WPA's Library Projects.
 With the onset of the Depression, local governments facing declining revenues were unable to maintain social services, including libraries.
-This lack of revenue exacerbated problems of library access that were already widespread.
+This lack of revenue exacerbated problems of library access.
+Acknowledgement of the need, not only to maintain existing facilities but to expand library services, led to the establishment of the WPA's Library Projects.

 In 1934, only two states, Massachusetts and Delaware, provided their total population access to public libraries.
 In many rural areas, there were no libraries, and where they did exist, reading opportunities were minimal.
 Sixty-six percent of the South's population did not have access to any public library.
 Libraries that existed circulated one book per capita.
-The early emphasis of these programs was on extending library services to rural populations, by creating libraries in areas that lacked facilities.
-The WPA library program also greatly augmented reader services in metropolitan and urban centers.
+The early emphasis of the WPA Library Services Project was on extending library services to rural populations by creating libraries in areas that lacked facilities.
+The program also greatly augmented reader services in metropolitan and urban centers.

 By 1938, the WPA Library Services Project had established 2,300 new libraries, 3,400 reading rooms in existing libraries, and 53 traveling libraries for sparsely settled areas.
-Federal money for these projects could only be spent on worker wages, therefore local municipalities would have to provide upkeep on properties and purchase equipment and materials.
+Federal money for these projects could only be spent on worker wages, therefore local municipalities had to provide upkeep on properties and purchase equipment and materials.
 At the local level, WPA libraries relied on funding from county or city officials or funds raised by local community organizations such as women's clubs.
-Due to limited funding, many WPA libraries were "little more than book distribution stations: tables of materials under temporary tents, a tenant home to which nearby readers came for their books, a school superintendents' home, or a crossroads general store."
+Due to limited funding, many WPA libraries were "little more than book distribution stations: tables of materials under temporary tents, a tenant home to which nearby readers came for their books, a school superintendents' home, or a crossroads general store".
 The public response to the WPA libraries was extremely positive.
 For many, "the WPA had become 'the breadline of the spirit.'"

-At its height in 1938, there were 38,324 people, primarily women, employed in library services programs, while 25,625 were employed in library services and 12,696 were employed in bookbinding and repair.
+At its height in 1938, there were 38,324 people, primarily women, employed in the WPA Library Programs: 25,625 in library services and 12,696 in bookbinding and repair.